-We believe we maintain each of our hotels in good repair and condition and in general conformity with applicable franchise and management agreements, ground, building and air leases, laws and regulations.
+We believe we maintain each of our hotels in good repair and condition and in general conformity with applicable franchise and management agreements, ground, building and airspace leases, laws and regulations.
 Our capital expenditures primarily relate to the ongoing maintenance of our hotels and are budgeted in the reserve accounts described in the following paragraph.
 We also incur capital expenditures for cyclical renovations, hotel repositionings and development.
-We invested \$159.1 million in our hotel portfolio and other assets during 2018, \$115.1 million in 2017 and \$182.2 million in 2016.
-As of December 31, 2018, we have contractual construction commitments totaling \$63.6 million for ongoing renovations.
+We invested \$51.4 million in our portfolio and other assets during 2020 and \$96.0 million in 2019.
+As of December 31, 2020, we have contractual construction commitments totaling \$19.8 million for ongoing renovations.
+As noted above, in light of the COVID-19 pandemic, we have elected to conserve cash by deferring a portion of our planned 2021 non-essential capital improvements into our portfolio.
+In February 2021, however, we entered into an agreement with Marriott to rebrand the Renaissance Washington DC to The Westin Washington DC, upon substantial completion of a repositioning of the hotel.
 If we renovate or develop additional hotels or other assets in the future, our capital expenditures will likely increase.

 With respect to our hotels that are operated under management or franchise agreements with major national hotel brands and for all of our hotels subject to first mortgage liens, we are obligated to maintain an FF&E reserve account for future planned and emergency-related capital expenditures at these hotels.
 The amount funded into each of these reserve accounts is determined pursuant to the management, franchise and loan agreements for each of the respective hotels, ranging between zero and 5.0% of the respective hotel's applicable annual revenue.
-As of December 31, 2018, our balance sheet includes restricted cash of \$51.2 million, which was held in FF&E reserve accounts for future capital expenditures at the majority of the 21 hotels.
+As of December 31, 2020, our balance sheet includes restricted cash of \$35.9 million, which was held in FF&E reserve accounts for future capital expenditures at the majority of the 17 Hotels.
 According to certain loan agreements, reserve funds are to be held by the lenders or managers in restricted cash accounts, and we are not required to spend the entire amount in such reserve accounts each year.
+In light of the COVID-19 pandemic, some of our third-party managers have suspended the requirement to fund into the FF&E reserves throughout 2021.
+Additionally, some of our third-party managers are permitting owners the ability to draw from the FF&E reserve to fund operating expenses, subject to certain conditions including a future repayment to the reserve.